 Cost of Goods Sold (COGS) is the cost of acquiring raw materials and turning them into finished products.
 It does not include selling and administrative costs incurred by the whole company, nor interest expense or losses on extraordinary items.

 - For manufacturing firms, COGS includes direct labor, direct materials, and manufacturing overhead.

 - For a service company, it is called a cost of services rather than COGS.

 - For a company that sells both goods and services, it is called cost of sales.

-Examples of COGS include direct material, direct costs, depreciation expense, and production overhead.
+Examples of COGS include direct material, direct costs, and production overhead.

 2. Operating Expenses – Selling/General and Admin

 Operating expenses are related to selling goods and services and include sales salaries, advertising, and shop rent.

-General expenses include expenses incurred while running the core line of the business and include executive salaries, R&D, travel and training, and IT expenses.
+General and administrative expenses include expenses incurred while running the core line of the business and include executive salaries, R&D, travel and training, and IT expenses.

 3. Financial Expenses

-These are costs incurred from borrowing or earning income from financial investments.
+They are costs incurred from borrowing from lenders or creditors.
 They are expenses outside the company’s core business.
 Examples include loan origination fees and interest on money borrowed.

 4. Extraordinary Expenses